zsiki/ulyxes/doc/ubuntu_istall.rst

 GNU GaMa
 ~~~~~~~~

-Optional used only by robotplus.py
+Optional used only by robotplus.py and freestation.py
 GNU GaMa is built from sources

 .. code:: bash